Take the Next Step

 A solid background in these core computer science skills will help you with your graduate degree:

-View the Ph.D. in Computer Science and Engineering program information, outcomes, and requirements in the University Catalog.
+View the Ph.D. in Computer Science and Engineering program information, outcomes, and requirements in the Academic Catalog.

 We recommend knowledge of the following areas.